With Trump at helm, US takes seat at UN rights council

 The US began "to chip away at the council's deficiencies while strengthening its capacity as a credible international human rights institution," it said.

-The think-tank's report agreed with Fisher that US influence on the council was decisive in setting up major probes in Burundi, North Korea, Syria and other hotspots.
+The think-tank noted that US influence on the council was decisive in setting up major probes in Burundi, North Korea, Syria and other hotspots.

-The CFR urged Trump to take full advantage of the US council seat which expires in 2019.

 Even if Trump's rights-related pronouncements have been "limited", he has "stressed the need for the United States to be seen as winning on the international stage", it said.